Tour Title: High Road to Tibet

 - All transport between destinations and to/from included activities.

-Upgraded from a bus to a train for the Shigatse to Lhasa journey which cost 80 Yen cutting a 8-9 hour drive to a 2-3 hours by train.
+We upgraded from a bus to a train for the Shigatse to Lhasa journey which cost 80 Yen cutting a 8-9 hour drive to a 2-3 hours by train.

 Kathmandu, Nepal – Hotel Fuji